rehhouari/WeightedChoice/README.md

 ## Installation

-Install from the [Asset Library](https://godotengine.org/asset-library/asset/2290), or clone the repository and move copy the [weighted_choice folder](addons/weighted_choice/) into your addons folder.
+Install from the [Asset Library](https://godotengine.org/asset-library/asset/2290), or clone the repository and copy the [weighted_choice folder](addons/weighted_choice/) into your addons folder.

 > **When installing, you can uncheck the "demo" folder**